gabriel-smc/automatic-webhook-deploy/README.md

 - Added project parameter for post deploy execution: `$PROJECTS['repo-name']['postHookCmd']` (see _CONFIG.php_).
 For example, touch _index.wsgi_ for django configuration reloading: `... 'postHookCmd' => 'touch index.wsgi', ...`.
 Command running in project folder (specified by `projPath` parameter.

+## TODO

+- Capability of processing several branches (one per project) for one repository.
+Need to change CONFIG:PROJECTS structure.
+E.g. use some `id` as key and store repository id in values.